paul-roberts-vt/BannerwebCalendarExporterWPI/README.md

-# BannerwebCalendarExporterWPI
+# Bannerweb Calendar Exporter (WPI)
 Allows bannerweb users to export the detailed schedule to a file that can be added iCal or Google Calendar.
+<p>Was designed for WPI's bannerweb system.
+Could probably be edited to work for other schools.</p>

 Run from the Detailed Schedule page.
 Simply press the large button.